pw4rn3r/ECE382/notes/L1/index.md

 [Instruction Set Architecture (ISA)](https://en.wikipedia.org/wiki/Instruction_set)
 The ISA is the programmer's view of the processor.
 Processors with the same ISA share the same data types, assembly language instructions, registers, addressing modes, memory architecture, interrupts, IO, etc.  This is the API into the processor for the programmer - the tools the programmer has access to to accomplish what they want.

 Are all processors that implement an ISA the same?
-Are the Intel and AMD chips that implement x86 the same (Pentium, Athlon)?  **Pause - wait for answer**.
-NO - different microarchitectures.
+Are the Intel and AMD chips that implement x86 the same (Pentium, Athlon)?
+*NO - different microarchitectures.*

 [Microarchitecture](http://en.wikipedia.org/wiki/Microarchitecture)
 The microarchitecture is the hardware implementation of a given ISA.
 An ISA can be implemented with different microarchitectures.
 This allows programmers to write software that functions on chips made by different manufacturers.